sculab/GeneMiner2/manual/EN_US/readme_detailed.md

 **[File > Load References]**: Choose reference sequence files in either fasta or genbank format; multiple reference sequence files can be selected at once.

 If a genbank format file is selected, you can choose whether to import it as a gene list.
-If so, GeneMiner will automatically decompose the genes according to gene names, and the following settings dialog will pop up:
+If so, GeneMiner2 will automatically decompose the genes according to gene names, and the following settings dialog will pop up:

 ![](../../images/split_en.jpg)